web analytics

 Thanks for the book.

-32. Brandi Wristen Schattle on said:
+31. Brandi Wristen Schattle says

 IF I won I’d share the book with my 5 year old daughter and 3 year old son.
 So sad that we have to make them aware of things like this but better safe